zhangchiqing/blog/posts/2018-03-08-symmetric-key-encryption.md

 "this is a secret"
 ```

 Nice, we encrypted a plaintext into ciphertext, which is completely different than the plaintext.
-And decrypted it back to the original plaintext with the same secret key.
+And we decrypted it back to the original plaintext with the same secret key.

 But how does the second statement works?
 What does the `$` (dollar sign) do?